 Despite an amazingly strong, cold wind, we were last night able to take a walk to explore some historic sites in the town of Kingscote where we are staying, including a visit to Kangaroo Island's penguins.
 The Island is famous for its natural assets, particularly its wildlife.

 Friday, January 11, 2008

 - Many of us have Facebook sites.

-- Nerida and Bruce use Twitter a ‘micro-blogging’ program she can send short messages to via email or mobile phone.
+- Nerida and Bruce use Twitter a ‘micro-blogging’ program where they can send short messages via website, email or mobile phone.

 - Alison, Claire, Nerida and Bruce are on LinkedIn (a professional networking site).

 - Bruce has his own personal blog and China blog.
 Kathy writes her own blog (through http://www.blogger.com/) (oops, must update this - K).